benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 Assuming you logged in to cortex using `ssh -Y` one of the pipeline steps will bring up a [Phy](https://phy.readthedocs.io/en/latest/) window on your local machine, where you can do manual sorting curation.
 Close the Phy window to allow the pipeline to continue.

+In Phy you should mark several clusters as "good" so that downstream analysis will have clusters to work with.

 This pipeline should finish in a few minutes (plus Phy curation time) and should end by printing a short summary.

 ## Geffen lab ephys pipeline results